-Sunday Morning is an enigmatic poem that is part metaphysical, part romantic, and explores the idea 'of the origin and end of eras of human belief' by first introducing the reader to a woman who on a Sunday morning relaxes in her dressing gown (peignoir) instead of presumably going to church.
+Sunday Morning is an enigmatic poem that is part metaphysical and part romantic.
+It explores the idea 'of the origin and end of eras of human belief' by first introducing the reader to a woman who, on a Sunday morning, relaxes in her dressing gown (peignoir) instead of presumably going to church.

 Wallace Stevens himself wrote:

 'This is not essentially a woman's meditation on religion and the meaning of life.
 It is anybody's meditation...The poem is simply an expression of paganism.'

 The poem delves into the subject of belief—how humans express their faith and sustain their relationship with the divine—and how symbols and language change over time.